nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Parameters: NIL
 Example: list

-list: Prints a list of all equipment in the inventory of the specified type.
-Parameters: `TYPE`
-Example: list t/`MICROPHONE`

 check: Check the details of the equipments that matches the specified parameter.
 Parameters: parameter/`PARAMETER_VALUE`
 Example: check n/`MixerC` or check s/`SM57-1` or check t/`MICROPHONE`